passageidentity/passage-react-native/README.md

 ### In passage-react-native

-Use passage-react-native to implement Passkey Complete into your React Native app to authenticate requests and manage users.
+Use passage-react-native to implement Passkey Complete into your React Native application to authenticate requests and manage users.

 | Product | Compatible |
 | --- | --- |